kennysmithed/oels2020/oels_practical_wk8.md

 - A short version with a small number of trials.
 The code for this is in `confederate_priming.html` and `confederate_priming.js`, and the URL will be http://jspsychlearning.ppls.ed.ac.uk/~UUN/confederate_priming/confederate_priming.html if your directory structure is as suggested.
 This is the code I will start with in the explanation below.
 - A full-length version with a large number of trials (100+).
 The code for this is in `confederate_priming_readfromcsv.html` and `confederate_priming_readfromcsv.js`, and the URL should be http://jspsychlearning.ppls.ed.ac.uk/~UUN/confederate_priming/confederate_priming_readfromcsv.html.
 If you want a longer demo you can run this, but the main purpose of including the second version is to show you how a long trial list can be read in from a CSV file.

 First, get the code and run through it so you can see what it does.
 If you have problems with getting the audio to record to the server, get in touch with me!
-Then take a look at the HTML and js files in your code editor (e.g. Atom), and read on.
+Then take a look at the HTML and js files in your code editor (starting with the simpler `confederate_priming.html` and `confederate_priming.js` version), and read on.

 ### Structure of the experiment